Wireless telegraphy: Invention of the wireless telegraph

-Radiotelegraphy

 Over several years starting in 1894, the Italian inventor Guglielmo Marconi worked on adapting the newly discovered phenomenon of radio waves to communication, turning what was essentially a laboratory experiment up to that point into a useful communication system, building the first radiotelegraphy system using them.
-Preece and the GPO in Britain at first supported and gave financial backing to Marconi's experiments conducted on Salisbury Plain from 1896.
+Preece and the General Post Office (GPO) in Britain at first supported and gave financial backing to Marconi's experiments conducted on Salisbury Plain from 1896.
 Preece had become convinced of the idea through his experiments with wireless induction.
 However, the backing was withdrawn when Marconi formed the Wireless Telegraph & Signal Company.
 GPO lawyers determined that the system was a telegraph under the meaning of the Telegraph Act and thus fell under the Post Office monopoly.
 This did not seem to hold back Marconi.
 After Marconi sent wireless telegraphic signals across the Atlantic Ocean in 1901, the system began being used for regular communication including ship-to-shore and ship-to-ship communication.

 With this development, wireless telegraphy came to mean radiotelegraphy, Morse code transmitted by radio waves.
 The first radio transmitters, primitive spark gap transmitters used until World War I, could not transmit voice (audio signals).
 Instead, the operator would send the text message on a telegraph key, which turned the transmitter on and off, producing short ("dot") and long ("dash") pulses of radio waves, groups of which comprised the letters and other symbols of the Morse code.
 At the receiver, the signals could be heard as musical "beeps" in the earphones by the receiving operator, who would translate the code back into text.
 By 1910, communication by what had been called "Hertzian waves" was being universally referred to as "radio", and the term wireless telegraphy has been largely replaced by the more modern term "radiotelegraphy".